oSoWoSo/disroot-howto/pages/10.DisHub/03.Channels/04.Ignore_a_channel/docs.en.md

 ---

 ## What does ignore a channel do?

-the channel can see your posts if it has permission and if the post itself is also open for that channel, but you will ignore him.
-So everyting the channel posts will not be seen by you.
+When you ignore a channel, this channel can see your posts if it has permission (and if the post you write is also accesssible for that channel, for example if you make it public).

+But you won't see anyting that this channel will post, and it won't be allowed to write on your channel (wall or @mention)

- ## So how do i ignore a channel?
+## How do I ignore a channel?
 To ignore a channel you visit [your connection page](https://hub.disroot.org/connections), from here you select the **edit** button of the channel you want to ignore.
 Then **Connections tools** and from the dropdown menu **Ignore**.

 ![IgnoreChannel](en/IgnoreChannel.gif)

-!!!
 You can undo the ignore in the same way you ignored a channel.

 ![UnIgnoreChannel](en/UnIgnoreChannel.gif)